UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 FSM-17 | Entering the AIR-Open state | The FSM state machine must begin in the AIR-Open state by default.
-FSM-12 | Exiting the AIR-Open state | The FSM must enter the AIR-Closed state when the BMS closes the contactors.
+FSM-12 | Exiting the AIR-Open state | The FSM must enter the AIR-Closed state when the BMS closes the AIR+ and AIR-.

 ### FSM AIR-Closed State <a name="FSM_AIR_CLOSED"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 FSM-14 | Coolant flow measurements | - The FSM must measure the coolant flow and apply a heavy low pass filter on the signal (TODO: manually find LPF constant and leave it here). <br/> - If the coolant flow is below the minimum threshold for 1s continuously, the FSM must send a motor shutdown fault. <br/> - If the coolant flow returns above the minimum threshold for 1s continuously, the FSM must clear the motor shutdown fault. <br/> - The FSM must transmit the coolant flow over CAN at 1Hz or faster.
-FSM-13 | Entering the AIR-Closed state | The FSM must enter the AIR-Closed state when the BMS closes the contactors.
-FSM-15 | Exiting the AIR-Closed state | The FSM must enter the AIR-Open state when the BMS opens the contactors.
+FSM-15 | Exiting the AIR-Closed state | The FSM must enter the AIR-Open state when the BMS open either the AIR+ or AIR-.

 ## DCM <a name="DCM"></a>